aadittambe/actions-pipeline/docs/source/index.md

 ### 2.5.
 Watch the Action run and log results in the repository

-Wait a second or two, and navigate back to the "code" tab of your repository.
+Wait for five minutes, and navigate back to the "code" tab of your repository.
 You will notice a newly created `usgs_current.csv` file.

 <img src="./_static/image_8.png">